oldwall01/Inventory_Checker_Android/README.md

 # Inventory_Checker_Android
 A simple android app to display the inventory information from Office Depot, using itemID and zip code as input.

-Support: android 4.4 or above
+Support: Android 4.4 (KITKAT) or above

 Functions: